-The NJCU Honors Program is pleased to begin admissions for Fall 2021.
-Next year we will feature an innovative Honors Living-Learning Community at West Campus Village, several exciting new courses, and increased flexibility in university-supported Honors study abroad.
+The spring 2021 admissions process has concluded, and we are no longer accepting new applications for Fall 2021.
+We will provide updates here regarding the admissions process for students looking to begin in Fall 2022.
+In 2021, 2022, and beyond, our program will feature an innovative Honors Living-Learning Community at West Campus Village, exciting new courses, and increased flexibility in university-supported Honors study abroad.

 The Honors Program Committee reviews applicants by looking at high school GPA, class rank, high school transcripts, and SAT/ACT scores.
 We also have applicants submit a short essay and video.
-The requirements will be sent in the invitations to apply.
-Decisions about Honors Program admission are sent out on a rolling basis, approximately one month after application, throughout Spring 2021 until the spots are filled.
+Details of the requirements are sent to students in their invitation to apply.
+Decisions about Honors Program admission are sent out on a rolling basis each winter/spring, approximately four to six weeks after application, until the spots are filled.

 Beginning in 2021, the NJCU Honors Program will be open to transfer students, with limited spots available.
 Students must first apply and be admitted to NJCU, at which point there will be an opportunity to apply for admission to our competitive Honors Program.